 Streat’s talent was prodigious from the very beginning.
-At age seven she began painting and by age seventeen, her technical mastery was sufficient to win an honorable mention for her painting depicting Father Mayer, priest of the Grotto and Sanctuary of Our Sorrowful Mother in Portland (titled, A Priest) at the harmon Foundation Exhibition in New York City in 1929.”
+She began painting at age seven and, by age seventeen, her technical mastery was sufficient to win an honorable mention for her painting depicting Father Mayer, priest of the Grotto and Sanctuary of Our Sorrowful Mother in Portland (titled, A Priest) at the Harmon Foundation Exhibition in New York City in 1929.”

 Finding Her Style & Leaving Oregon

 She finished Washington High School, located in Portland, around 1932 and continued delving into the arts.
 She would go on to study art at the Museum Art School in 1934 (later renamed Pacific Northwest College of Art) and the University of Oregon later that year.
 While her early works were mostly portraits, her unique style began to take hold over these next few years.
 Her art portrayed her varying subjects with dignity.